Board and Members Resources

 • June: The Board’s Slate of Nominees are announced

-• July: Open Petition Period Closes
+• By June 14: Open Petition Period Closes

 • August – September (Pending Petitions): Open Ballot/Votingif an election is held and qualified petitions received